MicrosoftDocs/defender-docs/defender-xdr/mssp-access.md

     Resource catalogs are a logical collection of access packages, created in the customer AD tenant.

     To do so, in the customer AD tenant,  access Identity Governance: Catalogs, and add **New Catalog**.
-In our example, we will call it **MSSP Accesses**.
+In our example, we'll call it **MSSP Accesses**.

     :::image type="content" source="/defender/media/goverance-catalog.png" alt-text="A new catalog in the Microsoft Defender portal" lightbox="/defender/media/goverance-catalog.png":::